BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Joy-kitet/README.md

 2. Brief Description: Provide a concise summary of what the product does.
 Focus on its primary function and purpose in one or two sentences.
 3. Key Features: Highlight the main features or functionalities that set the product apart.
 Bullet points can be effective for clarity.
 4. Target Audience: Identify who the product is intended for, such as developers, end-users, or specific industries, to set the right expectations.
+5. Use Cases: Mention common scenarios or problems the product addresses, helping users understand its practical applications.
 ## 12. How can you succinctly convey the purpose and key features of a product?